 Mannequins vs. Models: What's the Best Way to Photograph Jewelry?
 (Part 1)

 What’s the best way to photograph jewelry if you have to choose between a live model or a mannequin?
 We’ve heard and read a lot of mix views in this…

 9. DIY gone wrong

 We get that sometimes jewelers would try to be the jack of all trades, especially if the resource is scarce.
-However, some jobs are better left with the experts.
-A badly retouched photo can quickly derail all the hard work you put in the production process.
-Hence, if you don’t have the required technical skills to polish your jewelry images, it would be best to weight between your options.
-First, you can invest your time learning the skills required to navigate whatever software you’re using or second, hire a professional post-production team/company to retouch your photos to perfection.
+However, some jobs are better left to the experts.
+A badly retouched photo can quickly derail all the hard work you put into the production process.
+Hence, if you don’t have the required technical skills to polish your jewelry images, it would be best to weigh your options.
+First, you can invest your time learning the skills required to navigate whatever software you’re using, or second, hire a professional post-production team/company to retouch your photos to perfection.
 Try a cost-benefit analysis and go for the option that serves your long-term goal.